flutter/website/src/get-started/flutter-for/ios-devs.md

 <img src="/assets/images/docs/ui/layout/layout-14.png" alt="When parents pass unbounded constraints to children, and the children are expanding, then there is an overflow warning">

 To learn how constraints work in Flutter, see [Understanding constraints][].

 ### Design system

-As Flutter targets multiple platforms, your app doesn’t need to conform to any design system.
+Because Flutter targets multiple platforms, your app doesn’t need to conform to any design system.
-Though many examples in this documentation feature [Material][] widgets, your Flutter app can use many different design systems.
-Your app can use:
+Though this guide features [Material][] widgets, your Flutter app can use many different design systems:

 - Custom Material widgets
 - Community built widgets